SUSMIT27/CS6910_Assignment3/README.md

 print(" f1 Number of training samples: ", len(X_train))
 print("f1 Number of test samples: ", len(X_test))
 ```
+<b> Then you can RUN the file either on run buttton of notebook or
+  python file_name.py on pc </b><br>
+<b> Recommended : </b>  to run on notebooks online provide option of GPU which is important requirement of this code.

 <h3> WANDB</h3>
 For training purpose I used different parameters to learn better weights and used wandb to capture that :
 <a href="https://drive.google.com/file/d/1uRKU4as2NlS9i8sdLRS1e326vQRdhvfw/view">Wandb Report</a> <br>